fluree/docs.flur.ee/src/content/api/hosted.md

 ### `/api/db/signin`

-The signin endpoint is only available in the hosted version of FlureeDB.
+The signin endpoint is only available in the hosted version of Fluree.
 This endpoint will return a token for the master database.
 Using this token, you will be able to see information about your account, your databases, and you will be able to issue tokens for any databases within your account.

 Post a JSON map/object containing the following keys: